aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

                  A regex that the field's data must conform to.
 If not defined, no rules are enforced.

-`options.requireResponse`: Boolean.
-Default is true.
+`options.requireResponse`: Required boolean.
 True or false that an input is required.

 This key is different to `rules.requireIf` in that it is a true boolean and not dependent on a condition - it is always either true or false.
-If true, an implementation should automatically add a 'not_answered' value, e.g. rendered as a checkbox, to allow explicit non-answering while still requiring some input value.
+If true, an implementation should automatically add a 'not_answered' value e.g. rendered as a checkbox, to allow explicit non-answering while still requiring some input value.
+This is done to distinguish data that has not been entered from data that was intentionally not answered.

 ### 3.2.3: Numeric - Int and Decimal